MoonWalker440/Music-Megathread/README.md

 [Simple MP](https://github.com/lighttigerXIV/SimpleMP-Compose/)📱 - A simple online music player with material you in mind

+[Jukeboxstar](https://jukeboxstar.com/)🌐 - The only free music video jukebox anyone can control from their device.

 ### Music Downloader Apps

 [Spowlo](https://github.com/BobbyESP/Spowlo)📱 - A Spotify songs downloader for Android made with Jetpack Compose, Material You and the spotDL Python library